-CNC laser cutting is a non-contact, thermal-based machining operation focusing a high-intensity laser beam on a metal workpiece, melting and cutting it to create the desired shape.
-The process involves a CNC laser cutter featuring a laser head containing a focusing lens and a nozzle.
-CNC lasers use compressed gas to cool the focusing lens and remove the vaporized metal from the workpiece, and it also flows through the nozzle that ejects the laser beam.
+CNC laser cutting is a non-contact, thermal-based machining operation that focuses a high-intensity laser beam on a metal workpiece, melting and cutting it to create the desired shape.
+The process involves a CNC laser cutter that has a laser head containing a focusing lens and a nozzle.
+Compressed gas flows through the nozzle that emits the laser beam, cools the focusing lens, and removes the vaporized metal from the workpiece..

-The heat density where the beam meets the workpiece is exceptionally high and results in the vaporization of the metal.
-CNC programming and technology control the movements of the laser head and beam on the work surface, forming custom shapes and designs.
+The temperature where the beam meets the workpiece is exceptionally high and causes the vaporization of the metal.
+CNC programming and technology control the movements of the laser head and beam on the work surface to form custom shapes and designs.

-Laser cutting machines are often valuable for engineering, where the precision cutting of components for machines is critical.
+Laser cutting machines are valuable for engineering purposes, where the precision cutting of components for machines is critical.
 Laser cutters also cut structural and piping materials and flat sheet metal.
-CNC technology allows it to change settings and etch or engrave various designs on metal, wood, and plastic.
-The size and capacity of the laser cutter determine the type of work it can handle.
+CNC technology makes it easy to change settings and etch or engrave various designs on metal, wood, and plastic.
+The size and capacity of the laser cutter determines the type of work it can handle.

 What Should You Consider When Purchasing a Laser Cutter?

-There are three main types of laser cutters from which to choose:
+There are three main types of laser cutters:

-- CO2 Laser Cutters: These are the most popular and well-regarded type because they are efficient and less expensive.
+- CO2 Laser Cutters: These are popular and highly regarded because they are efficient and less expensive.
 They work best for cutting glass, plastics, leather, wood, and acrylic.

-- Fiber Laser Cutters: Also known as solid-state lasers, fiber laser cutters offer the advantage of cutting reflective and conductive metals, three times the efficiency of CO2 cutters, and no moving parts, meaning lower maintenance.
+- Fiber Laser Cutters: Also known as solid-state lasers, fiber laser cutters offer the advantage of cutting reflective and conductive metals,.
+They have three times the efficiency of CO2 cutters, and no moving parts so maintenance is less.
 They are suitable for metals and organic materials.

 How Much Do CNC Laser Cutters Cost?

-Laser cutters range from $8,000 to over $250,000, with the lower-priced model handling small, low-volume projects.
+Laser cutters range from $8,000 to over $250,000, with the lower-priced models handling small, low-volume projects.
 For many commercial applications, a metal laser cutter will probably exceed $20,000.

 6. CNC Plasma Cutters